Harvard-CS145/cs145-21-project0/README.md

 There are two pieces of software that can control traffic in the topology.
 The first is a *controller program*, which is responsible of running routing algorithms, generating forwarding rules, and installing the rules into the tables at switches.
 The second is a *p4 program* that specifies packet processing logics at switches.
 For the line topology, we provide the controller program at `controller/controller_line.py` and the p4 program at `p4src/l2fwd.p4`.
 We do not need to touch the p4 program in this project.
 Basically, the p4 program defines a **dmac** table which maps the destination MAC address to the output port.

 Now let's delve more into the controller code.
-The controller implement the `route` function which installs entries in Table *dmac* to forward traffic.
+The controller implements the `route` function which installs entries in Table *dmac* to forward traffic.
-Our controller file already implemented some small functions that use the `Topology` and `SimpleSwitchAPI` objects from the [p4utils lib](/home/p4/p4-tools/p4-utils/blob/master/README.md).
+Our controller file already implemented some small functions that use the `Topology` and `SimpleSwitchAPI` objects from the `p4utils library` (this library locates in `/home/p4/p4-tools/p4-utils/README.md`, and you can also check the library in this [online site](https://github.com/minlanyu/cs145-site/blob/master/p4-utils/README.md)).
 At a high level, the `route` function uses `table_add` function to insert forwarding rules.
 ```
 def table_add(self, table_name, action_name, match_keys, action_params=[], prio=None):
         "Add entry to a match table: table_add <table name> <action name> <match fields> => <action parameters> [priority]"
 ```
-(You can find other functions and their definitions at [here](/home/p4/p4-tools/p4-utils/blob/e8a7c8421652ad9f2a8176449dff8eabf5142964/p4utils/utils/runtime_API.py#L920) if you are curious.)
+(You can find other functions and their definitions at [here](https://github.com/minlanyu/cs145-site/blob/master/p4-utils/p4utils/utils/runtime_API.py#L920), you can also check `/home/p4/p4-tools/p4-utils/p4utils/utils/runtime_API.py#L920` locally if you are curious).

 For example,
 ```